daniel8lopes/omnia3/docs/pages/omnia3/Authorization/omnia3_authorizationmanagement.md

 ### 1.1 Platform

-In the platform authorization area you can manage the automatically created policies and roles besides the policies and roles created by you for the platform global security.
+In the platform authorization area (option **Management / Security**) you can manage all *Policies* and *Roles*.

-For each tenant in the platform a policy with code Administration[TenantCode] was created.
-Each policy contains at least the automatically create role with the code Administration.
+- Roles

+By default, Omnia Platform suggests one role, named *Administration*.
+This role has, by default, associated the user identified on platform setup as the *Platform Administrator* and it cannot be removed.
+Other users can be added to this *Role*.

+Additionally, when a tenant is created, two new roles are automatically added:

+- Administration[TenantCode]
+- Users[TenantCode]

+If needed, new Roles can be created to grant a set of policies to a group of users

+- Policies

 Aside from the policies for each tenant a polic with code PlatformPolicy is created.
 This policy let you manage the permissions for the platform management.